-All too often I am asked questions in such as “What can I do to make sure my claim does not get rejected” The very basic answer to that question is, insurance companies are going to reject some of your claims as a matter of course.
+All too often our personal injury lawyers are asked questions such as “What can I do to make sure my claim does not get rejected?”
+The very basic answer to that question is, insurance companies are going to reject some of your claims as a matter of course.
 But what types of mistakes can you actually control?

-This article looks at a very basic thing you can control, the information placed on a Health Insurance Claim Form and PIP.
-Better known as a HICF or HCFA (pronounced Hick-Fa) the HCFA is the approved document for the Centers for Medicare and Medicaid Services (“CMS”).
+This article looks at a very basic thing you can control, the information placed on a Health Insurance Claim Form and PIP application form.
+Better known as a HICF form or HCFA (pronounced Hick-Fa) the HCFA form is the approved document for the Centers for Medicare and Medicaid Services (“CMS”).
 Also known as a CMS 1500 or HCFA 1500 form.
 Essentially every person in medical billing and coding is familiar with this document.

 (1) REQUIRED BENEFITS.—An insurance policy complying with the security requirements of s.
 627.733 must provide personal injury protection to the named insured, relatives residing in the same household, persons operating the insured motor vehicle, passengers in the motor vehicle, and other persons struck by the motor vehicle and suffering bodily injury while not an occupant of a self-propelled vehicle, subject to subsection (2) and paragraph (4)(e), to a limit of $10,000 in medical and disability benefits and $5,000 in death benefits resulting from bodily injury, sickness, disease, or death arising out of the ownership, maintenance, or use of a motor vehicle as follows: